 Princeton University Library Finding Aids: This Finding Aids site provides access to finding aids or descriptive inventories for archival records and manuscript collections held within the University Library.
-Includes over 1700 finding aids from the Department of Rare Books and Special Collections.
+Includes over 1700 finding aids from the Department of Special Collections.

 Daily Princetonian Digital Archive (1876 - 2002): This site contains images and text of The Daily Princetonian from its inception in 1876 through 2002.
 (For more recent issues, see:The Daily Princetonian)